When it’s the right time, knowing how to ask for a promotion the right way increases your chances of success... Read more...

 Equally, your employer should give you the same amount of notice if they wish to terminate your contract.

-Most people will have been made aware of their notice period when they start their jobs, but if you are unsure, take a look at your contract or speak to your HR department.
+Most people will have been made aware of the length of their notice period when they started their job.
+If you are unsure, take a look at your contract or speak to your HR department.

-Well, this can differ from job to job and will largely depend on your employer and the terms of your contract.
+Your notice period can differ from job to job.
+It will largely depend on your employer and the terms of your contract.

-There are, however, statutory notice periods in place as protection for employees:
+There are, however, statutory minimum notice periods in place as protection for employees:

 So, if you had worked in your company for five years, assuming there are no other stipulations in your contract, you would be entitled to 5 weeks’ notice.
 We need to point out here that there can be exceptions to this, like in the case of gross misconduct.